 A landmark court judgment is a warning to accountants that they could be fined if a client underpays workers.

-It is the first time the Fair Work Ombudsman (FWO) has successfully taken legal action against a professional services firm for being an accessory to a contravention by a client, and legal experts believe the FWO will continue to cast its net wider, to accountants and other external advisers.
+The case sets a precedent as the first time the Fair Work Ombudsman (FWO) has successfully taken legal action against a professional services firm for being an accessory to a client’s contravention of workplace laws.

 Accounting firm was “wilfully blind”